 Developmental psychology studies the continuous process of human growth and development throughout the lifespan.
 This course will utilize a Christian worldview to examine the major theoretical perspectives that pertain to the biological (bio-social), cognitive, psychosocial, and spiritual changes from conception through death.
 Students will consider the biological influences (such as genetics), the environmental aspects (such as parenting techniques or the cohort effect), and the Christian theological propositions (such as the imago Dei) that shape who we are as individuals.
 Developmental disabilities and the effects of atypical development are considered but not emphasized.

-Student Leader Training is designed to provide students with the opportunity to advance the learning process by applying their learning experience as servant-leaders to meet needs in their communities and local churches.
+Servant Leader Training is designed to provide students with the opportunity to advance the learning process by applying their learning experience as servant-leaders to meet needs in their communities and local churches.
 The purpose of Servant Leader Training is to connect students with their communities and churches in order to provide opportunities for meaningful service.
 The intent of SLT is for students to develop the skills and attitudes of servant-leaders as they apply the knowledge and theories gained in the program.

 This course undertakes a biblical examination of three areas of Christian theology: (1) Christology—the study of the person of Christ, including discussion of his deity, humanity, and the hypostatic union; (2) Pneumatology—the study of the Holy Spirit, including consideration of his personhood, deity, and ministries; and (3) Soteriology—the study of salvation, including the atonement, election, justification, and saving faith.
 Variant teaching and historical developments in understanding of the doctrines will also be addressed as appropriate.